 - Realize the pride of accomplishment

 NOTE: This project is a stand-alone Lamb project; not connected with the previously established Alabama Show Lamb Project.

-- Participants must enroll in 4-H and pay a program fee.
+April 17 – deadline to enroll in 4-H and pay a program fee.

-- In late May 2018, youth will receive one market wether, approximately 2 months old.
-The lamb will come from a reputable farm and will be properly vaccinated.
-Participants will care for this lamb for approximately 5-6 months.
+June 2 (tentative) – receive one market wether, approximately 2 months old.
+The lamb will come from a reputable farm and will be properly vaccinated

 Beef It Up!